|Nutrition Facts (per serving)|

 Protein bars are convenient for an on-the-go, filling snack.
 Whether you're on a workout regimen, vegetarian or vegan, or just want to get more protein, bars are an easy and delicious way to supplement your diet.

 If you're buying protein bars at the store you might notice that they quickly add up.
 In addition, you don't have control over the often long list of ingredients, including various sweeteners and preservatives.
 Luckily, protein bars are easy to whip up at home.
-These peanut butter bars have a short list of healthy ingredients and take just minutes to make.
+These peanut butter bars have a short list of ingredients and take just minutes to make.
 No stove or oven required!

 1 1/2 cups creamy natural peanut butter